Graduate Student Handbook

 - The student should prepare a short talk (~20 minutes in length, including appropriate background information) describing the progress the student has made since the last Thesis Committee Meeting.

-- In advance of the meeting, the student should distribute a short written progress report on the Specific Aims of the project to the committee.
+- Before the meeting, the student should distribute a short written progress report on the Specific Aims of the project to the committee.
 If the project has changed substantially, that should be clearly indicated.

 - Students should also print a “Thesis Committee Meeting Report Form” [students in their 6th year and up should select and complete the Committee Meeting Form for 5+ Years] and bring it to their meeting.
 The form should be returned promptly to Sarah Kim Fein and/or 600 Fairchild.